Brits selling up and moving aboard is on the increase!

 The good news is there are options out there such as Quick Move Now, the UK’s largest and original cash home buyer, who will buy your property directly for cash and in a timescales dictated by you to fit in with your onward plans.

-If you’re one of the lucky ones that doesn’t need to free up funds to enable their move, you may choose to rent out your UK property.
+If you’re one of the lucky ones that doesn’t need to free up funds to enable their move, you may choose to become a landlord and rent out your UK property.

 Naturally, this will include a lot of administration and choices for how to manage your property.
 Finding tenants, collecting rent, and making improvements and repairs can be difficult to arrange when you living abroad.
 To help you manage renting out your property, you can use a lettings agent.
 The catch with using an agent is that they take a percentage of the rental income, as well as the fact that you’ll have to make tax considerations.